TeppoJouttenus/curating/modules/curate.md

 Before we jump into the details, we want to explain what we’re aiming for with content curation.
 That way you can be creative and proactive in driving towards that goal.

-In short, we are creating an awesome discovery experience.
+In short, we are creating an **awesome discovery experience**.
 There are lots of websites with great learning materials for developers.
 But we haven’t found any site that aggregates all the best stuff in one place on an on-going basis.
 We think that the developer community would benefit a ton from such a resource and we’re building it at Outlearn.
 We’re starting with a handful of hot topics and will create a stellar learning experience for them.
 Developers can discover content in topic streams where each stream has a continuous flow of awesome, fresh content.
 As we build momentum, we will expand to further areas.

 <!-- @task, "hasDeliverable" : true, "text" : "What websites or services do you personally use to find awesome content?
 List as many as you want." -->